The Biological Indicator Spore Population has Minimal Impact on Resistance Performance

 So, which lot will be the easiest to kill?
 The answer may surprise you.

 The answer...
 Lot C with its 8.3-million spores is the easiest to kill!

 TABLE 2 COMPARISON OF RESISTANCE PERFORMANCE FOR THREE LOTS

 The graph below presents the log-linear death curve for each lot from Table 2.
 Examination of the graph helps to illustrate how it is possible that a strip with more than twice as many spores as either of the other two will be inactivated first.

 The purchase specification is intended to secure a product that will provide you with a consistent challenge for monitoring your sterilization process.
 Performance is the key and spore population is one element that influences it, but only one.
-Similar to a jigsaw puzzle, you can not see the whole picture by focusing on one piece.
+Like a jigsaw puzzle, you cannot see the whole picture by focusing on one piece.
 Spore population on the BI is only one piece of the sterilization puzzle.